 Avro does not rely on generated code, so processing data imported from Flume or Sqoop 1 is simpler than using Hadoop Writables in SequenceFiles, where you must ensure that the generated classes are on the processing job classpath.
 Pig and Hive cannot easily process SequenceFiles with custom Writables, so users often revert to using text, which has disadvantages in compactness and compressibility.
-Compressed text is not generally splittable, making it difficult to process efficiently using MapReduce.
+Generally, you cannot split compressed text, which makes it difficult to process efficiently using MapReduce.